 Alexei and Tanya have been taking abandoned and street children into their own home for many years, starting when Tanya was a single girl many years ago.
 When she met and married Alexei, God moved on their heart to expand this ministry together and reach as mnay lost children as possible.
 A few years ago they moved their base of operations (and their home) to an outlying village as the municipal government of Dnepropetrovsk would not allow them to teach their foster children anything about Christianity.
 Settling into a village atmosphere has been good for all the children and they are very happy in their new home.
 As well as all the foster childrenin their care, God has blessed Alexei and Tanya with three lovely children of their own.

 ‘Hutorok’, which means together in Russian is a fitting name for a camping ministry operated by a unified group of Christians, representing various churches around Minsk in Belarus.
 Andrei Shaiter is the director and organizer for this vital ministry.
 Together, this dedicated team is committed to offering a life changing experience for children and youth at camp!
 Their goal is reach as many needy children and youth as possible.

 These camps provide many fun activities, with lots of good food and fresh air.
 Most importantly, camp workers present the truth of the gospel in a way that is relevant and meaningful to the children and youth they minister to.
 Spiritual awakening remains on of the primary goals of the Together Camping Ministry.

-In 2011, this ministry is once again making a difference in the lives of young people.
-Going to summer camp is a formative experience that many in Canada and the United States have enjoyed in their youth.
+In 2013, this ministry has once again made a difference in the lives of young people.
+Going to summer camp is a formative experience that many in western countries like Canada have freely enjoyed in their youth.
 WIth your help, MPI and Together Camping would like to extend that same opportunity to these under-privilaged young people.